GenericMappingTools/pygmt/doc/maintenance.md

 1. `style_checks.yaml` (Code lint and style checks)

-   This is run on every commit to the *main* and Pull Request branches.
+   This is run on every commit to the *main* and pull request branches.
    It is also scheduled to run daily on the *main* branch.

 2. `ci_tests.yaml` (Tests on Linux/macOS/Windows)

-   This is run on every commit to the *main* and Pull Request branches.
+   This is run on every commit to the *main* and pull request branches.
    It is also scheduled to run regular tests daily and run full tests (including doctests) on Wednesday on the *main* branch.
-   In draft Pull Requests, only two jobs on Linux are triggered to save on Continuous Integration resources:
+   In draft pull requests, only two jobs on Linux are triggered to save on Continuous Integration resources:

    - Minimum [NEP29](https://numpy.org/neps/nep-0029-deprecation_policy)